samuelandersoncodes/kidomart/README.md

 ##### User Story

-As a site user, I want to create a personal profile so that I can easily view my order confirmation and history as well as save my billing information.
+As a site user, I want to create a personal profile so that I can easily view my order confirmation and history as well as save and manage my profile.

 ##### Acceptance Criteria